Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

 We now aim to prove that $c'_{s}$ is a colouring of $G[s]$ which contains no monochromatic canonical copies of $K_3[2]$.
 This will follow quickly from the following claim.

 \begin{claim} In step $i$, for $i \in [s]$, all monochromatic canonical copies of $K_3[2]$ contained in $\{T[s] : T \in T_{i-1}\}$ are destroyed. \end{claim}

 Indeed, recall that in step $i$ of stage 1, all monochromatic copies of $K_3$ are collected in the set $T_i$.
-Therefore, the only possible monochromatic copies of $K_3[2]$ must contain edges which were recoloured in step $s$ of stage 2.
-However, no such edges exist since in fact no edges were recoloured in step $s$ of stage 2.
+Therefore, by Claim~\ref{claim:recol}, the only possible monochromatic copies of $K_3[2]$ after step $i$ of stage 2 must contain edges which were just recoloured within this step.
+Since in step $s$ of stage 2 no edges are recoloured, the colouring $c'_{s}$ contains no monochromatic copies of $K_3[2]$ as desired.
 It remains to prove the claim.

 \begin{proof}[Proof of Claim~\ref{claim:recol}] Since all $T \in T_{i-1}$ contain $v$, we must use $2$ vertices from $\{v_1,\dots,v_s\}$ in any monochromatic $K_3[2]$.
 Since all edges involving $\{v_{i+1},\dots,v_{s}\}$ are recoloured, all monochromatic copies of $K_3[2]$ using these vertices are destroyed, and so we must use $2$ vertices from $\{v_1,\dots,v_{i}\}$.
 In step 1, we are done, since there are not enough vertices.